sajidhamdard/learnjavascript/notes/debugging-english.md

 It's important to note that the JavaScript interpreter will stop executing the code as soon as it encounters a URIError, so it's essential to check your code for URI errors before running it to ensure it will execute correctly.

+#### SyntaxError

-7. SyntaxError: These occur when a malformed or unexpected token is encountered in the input.
+These occur when a malformed or unexpected token is encountered in the input.

+#### RangeError

-8. RangeError: These occur when a number is outside the range of possible values.
+These occur when a number is outside the range of possible values.

+#### TypeError

-9. TypeError: These occur when a value is not of the expected type.
+These occur when a value is not of the expected type.

+#### ReferenceError

-10. ReferenceError: These occur when an invalid reference is used.
+These occur when an invalid reference is used.

 It is important to understand the different types of errors and their causes, as this will help you to write more robust code and to more easily identify and fix errors when they occur.